 Now that you have a clear understanding of the Simon Commission, let’s take a look at the main highlights which are basically its expansion:

-- The British Government introduced Diarchy under the Government of India Act 1919 to appoint working commission to review the overall progress in India after 10 years.
+- The British Government introduced Diarchy under the Government of India Act 1919 to appoint a working committee to review the overall progress in India after 10 years.

 - The Indian leaders felt insulted and wronged when no Indian leader was considered why making the reform.